 Among those which remain closed, which local Muslims still hope will be allowed to resume their activity, are the Albanian Mosque in Gyanja, and in Baku the Martyrs' (Shehidler) Mosque and Abu Bekr Mosque.
 The Abu-Bekr Mosque was hit by a grenade attack on 17 August 2008 that killed three people, also injuring the imam Gamet Suleymanov.
 Police officers then forcibly shaved off the beards of 20 men in the congregation, which the police refused to explain.
 The Mosque community lodged a complaint to the United Nations (UN) Human Rights Committee, which has sought and received further documentation, but has not yet issued a ruling.
 A case was lodged in March 2009 at the ECtHR over state failure to recognise anyone as victims of the 2008 attack (Application No. 16599/09).
-No admissibility decision has yet been taken.
+The ECtHR declared the case inadmissible in December 2012.

 Gyanja's only Sunni mosque, known as the Albanian Mosque, was opened in 1995 but closed by the authorities in 2009 without explanation.
 It is now a library and mosque members are now forced to pray in groups of no more than five people in private homes, often under close police surveillance.
 Also in Gyanja, riot police have been used to stop Protestants worshipping.
 They are among three religious communities in the city banned in March 2011 – including with the use of riot police - from meeting for worship.